Zero Law Of Thermodynamics

 The zero law of thermodynamics speaks of what we experience every day: two systems that are in thermal equilibrium with a third are in equilibrium with each other.
 It is said that two bodies are in thermal equilibrium when, on contacting each other, their state variables do not change.
 Around this simple idea the zero law is established.

-Every law of physics has its relevance, as well as the zero law of thermodynamics, which curiously was the last law to be introduced in literature.
+Every law of physics has its relevance, as well as the zero law of thermodynamics, which curiously was the last of the thermodinamic laws to be introduced in literature.
 After the realization that heat is a form of energy that could be transformed into another, thermology was called thermodynamics.
 To obtain a logical structure in the presentation of thermodynamics, it was necessary to place another law before those that had already been enunciated (first law of thermodynamics and second law of thermodynamics).
 Thus, that other law was called the zero law of thermodynamics.

 If A is in equilibrium with B and A is also in thermal equilibrium with C, we can conclude that B is in thermal equilibrium with C. With the foundations of this By law, we can guarantee the possibility of using a Z thermometer to find out if two bodies X and Y are in equilibrium.
 To do this, just check if the two bodies have the same temperature.